 QS can be purchased directly from QS owners or through brokers.
 The market for crab QS has tended to be less fluid than that for sablefish or halibut QS because crab QS holdings are more concentrated with a relatively smaller number of known participants in the market.
-Since much of the share concentration resulted from the initial allocation of QS, the thin market is largely a reflection of the historic distribution of interests in the fisheries.
+Since much of the share concentration of interests in the fisheries.
 The more industrial nature of the fishery, with larger investments in vessels, has also contributed to concentration of interests.
 With this concentration, few transactions take place and most transactions for owner QS have tended to be large, requiring substantial access to capital (see Table 9-2).
 Until the most recent year, the annual average priced transaction for owner QS (based on available price information and the average transfer size) exceeded \$300,000 in the Bering Sea C. opilio fishery and the Bristol Bay red king crab fishery.
 At the extreme, in the second year of the program, the average owner QS transaction in the Bristol Bay red king crab fishery was approximately \$1 million.
 In these fisheries, the average owner share transaction has been for nearly one-tenth of one percent of the QS in the fishery (an amount substantially less than the average annual vessel harvest).
 Although these large QS purchases are subject to risks associated with TAC fluctuations, they have substantially less risk than the purchase of licenses and vessels under the derby-style LLP fishery.